greymd/tmux-xpanes/README.md

 * `bash` 4.x
 * `tmux` 2.1

-Other versions may work, but author have not confirmed that.
+The author has not confirmed other versions, but they may work.

 # Install